Progress Report – First Quarter 2018

 March 22 – 31

-During the final 10-day period, I wrote Appealing, The Cause, The Invaders, Halfway, Merciful, Wicked Ways, and A Trip (there are three more but they’re being posted after this blog goes live) … These were under 2,000 words long.
+During the final 10-day period, I wrote Appealing, The Cause, The Invaders, Halfway, Merciful, Wicked Ways, and A Trip (there are three more but they’re being posted after this blog goes live).
+These were all under 2,000 words long.

 Hence of all of these, Appealing is an after-prison story which I admit I cribbed from my own fan fiction.
-The Cause and Halfway are historical.
+The Cause and Halfway are both historical.
 The Invaders is a little bit of unexpected humor.
 Wicked Ways and Merciful feel like they relate to each other, as an oppressive society turns to good.
 A Trip is similar to a work I did for an Alzheimer’s charity Anthology, called Props.

 This week’s favorites included Appealing (one beta reader liked the main character’s strength) and Halfway.
 I also like Merciful; it’s a hopeful story.
 During this month (apart from three stories which won’t make it to this blog post), I’ve written just under 19,000 words.
 The big drop-off in production makes sense as work ate me alive.